 We are pleased to take advantage of the Securities and Exchange Commission rule allowing companies to furnish proxy materials to stockholders over the Internet.
 We believe that this e-proxy process expedites stockholders' receipt of proxy materials, while also lowering the costs and reducing the environmental impact of our Annual Meeting.
-On September 9, 2016, we began mailing a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement and annual report and how to vote over the Internet or how to request and return a proxy card by mail.
-For information on how to vote your shares, please refer to the Notice of Internet Availability of Proxy Materials, proxy materials email or proxy card you receive to assure that your shares will be represented and voted at the Annual Meeting even if you cannot attend.
+The proxy statement, the accompanying proxy card and our annual report will first be mailed to our stockholders on or about September 8, 2017.
+For information on how to vote your shares, please refer to the Proxy Materials or proxy card you receive to assure that your shares will be represented and voted at the Annual Meeting even if you cannot attend.
 Your vote is important.
 To be sure your shares are voted at the meeting, even if you plan to attend the meeting in person, please follow the instructions provided to you and vote your shares today.
 This will not prevent you from voting your shares in person if you are able to attend.